oykubeliz/oua_bootcamp_41/README.md

 ### **Sprint 1 Notes**
 - At the beginning of the first sprint the team has presented different ideas and decided the basic elements of the game.
-- The tasks were decided afterwards.
-The score for Sprint 1 is 20.<br>
+- The tasks were decided afterwards.<br>

   **To Do List:**
 - Designing the game map